kneshio/summer2024/blog.md

 # June 17th

 The goal for this day was to try to implement the two implementations.
 Unfortunately, today was a rough day: BIRD required a GPU node, and there were connectivity issues with the GPU nodes.
 I also tried reimplementing on Google Colab but had issues with unzipping my files.
 I then moved to Jupyter Notebook by connecting through Polaris and my School Account using Anvil, but both sessions failed to start.
 Spent some time testing the new images I acquired in the Real-ESRGAN model.
 Also started looking into Docker for future setup with the GPU node.

+# June 18th

+Goals:
+- Try to run other Real-ESRGAN implementations and BIRD in Google Colab and compare results
+- See if it works on Jupyter Notebook through Polaris and the GPU Node as well
+- Figure out how to improve results or work with results and create a GUI user friendly interface with it

+Update 1:
+- Was able to run N00MKRAD's implementations of Real-ESRGAN that are specifically trained on real world images.
+Will continue updating on results but it seems to not be much of a difference
+- Polaris and the GPU node is unable to connect to the internet, so I am unable to import any packages using pip commands.
+Will continue to use Colab for now until it is fixed.